 Future Nature was another significant future-facing exhibition, held at the William St gallery in August 2015 that mapped the places were art, science and design collide.
 While this nine-person show did not tour, the show’s research and development phase of the exhibition, in partnership with the Australian Museum, allowed for a significant exploration of possible futures, posed by artists, designers and architectures and inspired by biology and the natural world as found in the Australian Museum’s collections and archives.

 In 2016, ADC examined the latest developments in 3D printing, with Shapeshifters: 3D Printing the Future.
 The exhibition, which opened at the Western Plains Cultural Centre in Dubbo before touring nationally until 2018, featured work by some of Australia’s leading sculptural, furniture, fashion, architectural and jewellery practitioners, offering another glimpse into what might be possible in the future.

 ADC’s innovative approach to design and technology has not been limited to its exhibitions.
 Physical and digital spaces have also been explored, such as in 2006 when Japanese architectural firm Atelier Bow Wow installed Manga Pod in the ADC lower gallery space.
 This creative architectural installation also served as an exhibition space, library, and even a structure for other exhibitions, challenging traditional architectural models of display.

-This commitment to uncovering future possibilities for design – across all disciplines and exhibition platforms - ensures that innovation is consistently at the forefront of all of ADC’s discussions not only with the design community, but the entire Australian public as well.
+ADC's commitment to uncovering future possibilities for design – across all disciplines and exhibition platforms - ensures that innovation is consistently at the forefront of all discussions not only with the design community, but the entire Australian public as well.